YahanCU/Football-analytics-project/README.md

 ●	Step3:
 Use the PCA model to reduce the dimension of the dataset.
 The picture below is the relationship between the new variables(Special, Attack-Defense,Dribble-Accuracy) and the original variables(Age,Special,Accelaration etc.).
-Basically,we summarize the original attributes into three attributes.
+Basically,we summarize the original attributes into three new attributes.
 ![graph](https://github.com/YahanCU/Project-for-tools/blob/master/images/pca_1.jpg)

-The result_position show how the new three variables explain the origin dataset for the ability of every position('CF''CDM','ST','LW','CM','RWB')
+The result_position shows how the new three variables explain the origin dataset for the ability on every position('CF''CDM','ST','LW','CM','RWB')
 ![graph](https://github.com/YahanCU/Project-for-tools/blob/master/images/pca_0.jpg)